-- The Kyoto Protocol was adopted in 1997 in order to achieve a stabilisation of greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climatic system.
-This protocol established that the countries which had signed it were to reduce the emission of CO2 by 5% in 2010, target not met at a global level. - Regional and local rules result from the application of the European Parliament Directive n.
-2002/49/CE related to the assessment and management of environmental noise. - An Urban Consolidation Centre is defined as a logistics facility that is situated relatively close to the area that it serves (a city centre, an entire town or a specific site) from which consolidated deliveries are carried out within that area (Allen et al., 2007). - 4 This information was obtained during the last interview (April 2010). - EDI or Electronic Data Interchange is mainly defined as the interchange of information from one company's computer to another company's computer over standard formats of communication circuits.
+- 1 The Kyoto Protocol was adopted in 1997 at the third Conference of the Parties to the UNFCCC (COP 3) in order to achieve a stabilisation of greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climatic system.
+This protocol established that the countries which had signed it were to reduce the emission of CO2 by 5% in 2010, target not met at a global level. - 2 Regional and local rules result from the application of the European Parliament Directive n.
+2002/49/CE related to the assessment and management of environmental noise. - 3 An Urban Consolidation Centre is defined as a logistics facility that is situated relatively close to the area that it serves (be that a city centre, an entire town or a specific site) from which consolidated deliveries are carried out within that area (Allen et al., 2007). - 4 This information was obtained during the last interview (April 2010) - 5 EDI or Electronic Data Interchange is mainly defined as the interchange of information from one company's computer to another company's computer over standard formats of communication circuits.